Naveennnkumar-Bit/ExcelCoffeeDashboard/README.md

 - **Interactive Visuals**: Includes dynamic charts and slicers for quick filtering.

 ## 🗂️ Files Included
-- `Coffee Sales Dash.xlsx` - The main dashboard file.
+- `Coffee sales Dash.xlsx` - The main dashboard file.
-- `Sales_Data.xlsx` - Raw sales data used for analysis.
+- `CoffeeordersData.xlsx` - Raw sales data used for analysis.
 - `README.md` - Project documentation.

 ## 🚀 How to Use